New Big Money Means Cytokinetics Incorporated (CYTK) Investors Could Reap Benefit

 Cytokinetics Incorporated (CYTK) Insider Activity

-A total of 65 insider transactions have happened at Cytokinetics Incorporated (CYTK) in the last six months, with sales accounting for 21 and purchases happening 44 times.
-The most recent transaction is an insider sale by SMITH SANDFORD D, the company’s Director.
-SEC filings show that SMITH SANDFORD D sold 11,369 shares of the company’s common stock on Sep 02 at a price of $53.97 per share for a total of $0.61 million.
-Following the sale, the insider now owns 12170.0 shares.
+A total of 61 insider transactions have happened at Cytokinetics Incorporated (CYTK) in the last six months, with sales accounting for 19 and purchases happening 42 times.
+The most recent transaction is an insider sale by HENDERSON JOHN T, the company’s Director.
+SEC filings show that HENDERSON JOHN T sold 21,759 shares of the company’s common stock on Sep 12 at a price of $54.94 per share for a total of $1.2 million.
+Following the sale, the insider now owns 24049.0 shares.

-Cytokinetics Incorporated disclosed in a document filed with the SEC on Sep 01 that PARSHALL B LYNNE (Director) sold a total of 30,296 shares of the company’s common stock.
-The trade occurred on Sep 01 and was made at $52.79 per share for $1.6 million.
-Following the transaction, the insider now directly holds 10000.0 shares of the CYTK stock.
+Cytokinetics Incorporated disclosed in a document filed with the SEC on Sep 08 that Malik Fady Ibraham (EVP Research & Development) sold a total of 21,500 shares of the company’s common stock.
+The trade occurred on Sep 08 and was made at $51.88 per share for $1.12 million.
+Following the transaction, the insider now directly holds 0.17 million shares of the CYTK stock.

 Cytokinetics Incorporated (CYTK): Who are the competitors?

-The company’s main competitors (and peers) include Eiger BioPharmaceuticals Inc. (EIGR) that is trading -19.40% down over the past 12 months and Ligand Pharmaceuticals Incorporated (LGND) that is -28.90% lower over the same period.
-Trevena Inc. (TRVN) is -84.50% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Eiger BioPharmaceuticals Inc. (EIGR) that is trading 1.22% up over the past 12 months and Ligand Pharmaceuticals Incorporated (LGND) that is -32.21% lower over the same period.
+Trevena Inc. (TRVN) is -82.83% down on the 1-year trading charts.